BUGSPRAY TREATMENT

 Now since you didn’t say where you’re seeing all the activity, I’m not able to specifically list what you’ll need to treat.
 But if you review the article above, you’ll learn what we recommend for the various areas.
 And here’s a quick summary.

-So if the activity is in the yard, go with the Maxxthor Granules applied to the ground and then either the Cyonara RTS or Maxxthor EC sprayed over the top.
+So if the activity is in the yard, go with the Maxxthor Granules applied to the ground and then the Maxxthor EC over the top.

 Maxxthor SG: https://bugspray.com/catalog/insecticide/granule/maxxthor_sg.html

-And if the activity is inside the home, treat the active rooms with FS MP aerosol.
+If the activity is inside the home, treat the infested rooms with FS MP aerosol.

 In some cases dusting wall voids and/or attics is required to knock out any pockets that might have moved into these spaces.